 Opioids, such as codeine, fentanyl, hydrocodone and oxycodone, are narcotic pain relievers that are either derived from morphine or synthetic versions of morphine derivatives.
-Opioid addiction devastates the lives of an enormous and growing number of people – an epidemic that’s fuelled by their widespread over-prescription.
+Opioid addiction devastates the lives of an enormous and growing number of people – an epidemic that is fuelled by their widespread over-prescription.

 But unfortunately, only 10 percent of those who are addicted to opioids end up seeking treatment.
 That’s a very concerning figure, considering their extremely addictive nature and high overdose risk.
 In fact, opioids are responsible for the highest number of drug-related injuries and deaths.
 Because of their potential for physical addiction and uncomfortable withdrawal symptoms, relapse is common for those who try to quit on their own.

-We want you to know that it’s entirely possible to get off of opioids and stay sober for good.
-At The Dawn, we’ve helped many people successfully recover from opioid addiction and confidently manage their lives without drugs – and we can help you, too
+We want you to know that it is entirely possible to get off of opioids and stay sober for good.
+At The Dawn, we have helped many people successfully recover from opioid addiction and confidently manage their lives without drugs – and we can help you too

-Comfortable and private room in a beautiful riverside facility with full-service amenities at your fingertips.
+Comfortable and private room in a beautiful riverside facility with resort-style amenities at your fingertips.

 We incorporate a wide range of holistic approaches to help our clients develop mental strength and improve overall health.